-The Diabetes Care Plan/Section 504 Plan should also describe what accommodations and/or other supports a student will receive on a typical school day, during extracurricular activities, during field trips, and on the bus.
+The DCP/Section 504 Plan should also describe what accommodations and/or other supports a student will receive on a typical school day, during extracurricular activities, during field trips, and on the bus.
 For example, what kind of snacks, drinks, or equipment should be kept on hand in the event of hypoglycemia or hyperglycemia?
 What are the student's personal food-sharing rules?
 When and how often do glucose levels need to be checked, and where does the student prefer to be tested?
 (The side of the fingertip, or somewhere else?)
 The school should also take into consideration the extent to which the student is independent and can check his or her own glucose levels.
-Does the student need supervision?
 It is important to recognize the student's self-management strengths and weaknesses.